Alec Baldwin asks if Trump tweet on SNL skit is threat against him, family

 As of last Wednesday, there was reportedly no definitive indication whether the man would be charged.

-Another man, Cesar Sayoc, was indicted last year for allegedly mailing improvised explosive devices to prominent Democrats and critics of Trump.
+Another man, Cesar Sayoc, was indicted last year for allegedly mailing improvised explosive devices to prominent Democrats and Trump critics.